learning-zone/javascript-basics/README.md

 #### Q. ***How do you reuse information across service worker restarts?***

-The problem with service worker is that it get terminated when not in use, and restarted when it's next needed, so you cannot rely on global state within a service worker's `onfetch` and `onmessage` handlers.
+The problem with service worker is that it get terminated when not in use, and restarted when it is next needed, so you cannot rely on global state within a service worker `onfetch` and `onmessage` handlers.
 In this case, service workers will have access to IndexedDB API in order to persist and reuse across restarts.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>